If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Meet Your Body Where It Is

 Your body may not be the same now as it was ten or thirty or fifty years ago.
 It’s normal to feel some complicated feelings about that, but ageing or disability needn’t be a barrier to enjoying your sexuality in its full glory.
-If you’re exploring your sexuality later in life, it’s important to get to know your body as it is now.
+If you’re exploring sex later in life, it’s important to get to know your body as it is now.

 Pro tip: tools like a good lube, positioning aids, and smart sex tech can be game-changers at any age.

-Resources for Exploring Your Sexuality Later in Life
+Resources for Exploring Sex Later in Life

 Whether you’re exploring your sexuality in your 20s, your 80s, or anywhere in between, check out some of these resources to learn more.